 Reads are DNA fragments.
 “Short-reads” typically range in size 35 – 1,000 bp (nucleotide base pairs). “long-reads” typically range in size 1,000 – 500,000 bp.
-For our purposes we’ll assume read length is 150 bp, although read length depends on the sequencer model and library prep protocol used for a particular sequencing run.
+For our purposes, we’ll assume the read length is 150 bp, although the read length depends on the sequencer model and library prep protocol used for a particular sequencing run.
 Raw reads generated by sequencers are generally stored in FastQ files.

 Contigs are a set of overlapping oriented reads.
 A single contig is constructed from two or more overlapping and oriented reads.
 The reads share a subset or all of their nucleotide base pairs.
 The reads may have to be reversed (“flipped”) to yield a matching orientation, although this is rarely necessary.